mondoohq/docs/docs/mql/resources/aws-pack/README.md

 description: The Amazon Web Services (AWS) resource pack lets you use MQL to query and assess the security of your AWS cloud services.
 ---

-# Mondoo Amazon Web Services (AWS) Resource Pack Reference
+# Amazon Web Services (AWS) MQL Resource Pack Reference

 The Amazon Web Services (AWS) resource pack lets you use MQL to query and assess the security of your AWS cloud services.